 The TchiboCard Community is one of the most far-reaching examples.
 For four years now, its members have been benefiting from exclusive promotions and product tests on coffee, but also on many other topics.

 If you publish your favorite cake recipe, for example, you can have the community review it.
 If your recipe gets enough Likes from other members, you'll receive a "Top Community Chef" badge.

 The chocolate manufacturer Ritter Sport, known throughout Europe with variations on its "Quality in a square" slogans, belongs to the Love Brands category.
 For several years now, the company has been asking customers for suggestions and letting them participate in the development of new products.
 Chocolate fans vote on new recipes, product names, and packaging or submit their own suggestions.

-On the Ritter Sport blog, chocolate fans are ask to vote on a regular basis, for example, to decide which texts should appear on advertising posters.
-These are displayed twice a year in large railway stations.
-The idea is as simple as it is brilliant.
-The company gets feedback with minimal effort and thus free market research.
-Moreover, the fans feel heard and involved.
+On Ritter Sport's blog, chocolate fans can always vote on which slogans should appear on posters.
+These are displayed twice a year in large train stations.
+The idea is as simple as it is ingenious.
+The company gets feedback with little effort and thus free market research.
+In addition, the fans feel heard and involved.

 Community management on TikTok

 A platform like TikTok offers completely new possibilities to bring a community closer to a brand.
 On the one hand, this includes hashtag challenges that, ideally, give the creators a lot of freedom.
 On the other hand, remixes and the duet function allow creative interaction with the company's content.